Context-Aware Sparse Deep Coordination Graphs: Multi-Agent Coordination Benchmark

 $\mathtt{Pursuit}$, also called $\mathtt{Predator}$ $\mathtt{and}$ $\mathtt{Prey}$, is a classic coordination problem~\citep{benda1986optimal, stone2000multiagent, son2019qtran}.
 Ten agents (predators) roam a $10\times 10$ map populated with 5 random walking preys for 50 environment steps.
 One prey is captured if two agents catch it simultaneously, after which the catching agents and the prey are removed from the map, resulting in a team reward of $1$.
 If only one agent tries to catch the prey, the prey would not be captured and the agents will be punished.
 We consider a challenging version of $\mathtt{Pursuit}$ by setting the punishment to $1$, which is the same as the reward obtained by a successful catch.

 $\mathtt{Hallway}$~\citep{wang2020learning} is a multi-chain Dec-POMDP.
 We increase the difficulty of $\mathtt{Hallway}$ by introducing more agents and grouping them (Fig.~\ref{fig:hallway-env}).
 One agent randomly spawns at a state in each chain.
-Agents can observe its own position and choose to move left, move right, or keep still at each timestep.
+Agents can observe their own position and choose to move left, move right, or keep still at each timestep.
 Agents win with a global reward of 1 if they arrive at state $g$ simultaneously with other agents in the same group.
 If $n_g > 1$ groups attempt to move to $g$ at the same timestep, they keep motionless and agents receive a global punishment of $-0.5 * n_g$.

 $\mathtt{Sensor}$ has been extensively studied~\citep{lesser2012distributed, zhang2011coordinated}.
 We consider 15 sensors in a $3\times 5$ matrix.
 Sensors can scan the eight nearby points.
 Each scan induces a cost of -1, and agents can do $\mathtt{noop}$ to save the cost.
 Three targets wander randomly in the gird.
-If $k>2$ sensors scan a target simultaneously, the system gets a reward of $1.5*k$.
+If $k \geq 2$ sensors scan a target simultaneously, the system gets a constant reward of $3$, which is independent of the number of sensors.
 Agents can observe the id and position of targets nearby.

 $\mathtt{Gather}$ is an extension of the $\mathtt{Climb}$ Game~\citep{wei2016lenient}.
-In $\mathtt{Climb}$ Game, each agent has three actions: $A_i=\{a_0, a_1, a_2\}$.
+In $\mathtt{Climb}$ Game, each agent has three actions: $A=\{a_0, a_1, a_2\}$.
 Action $a_0$ yields no reward (0) if only some agents choose it, but a high reward (10) if all choose it.
 Otherwise, if no agent chooses action $a_0$, a reward $5$ is obtained.
 We increase the difficulty of this game by making it temporally extended and introducing stochasticity.
 Actions are no longer atomic, and agents need to learn policies to realize these actions by navigating to goals $g_1$, $g_2$ and $g_3$ (Fig.~\ref{fig:gather-env}).
 Moreover, for each episode, one of $g_1$, $g_2$ and $g_3$ is randomly selected as the optimal goal (corresponding to $a_0$ in the original game).